 Changing the Lead Partner, being a contracting party and main responsible for the whole project and partnership towards the IPA Cross-border Programme Bulgaria - Turkey is a serious and substantial change of the project.
+Consequently, changing of the Lead Partner has to be formalized with a tripartite agreement between the LP to be replaced, the new LP and the Managing Authority regulating the assignation of the rights, the obligations and the responsibilities under the contract.

-Consequently, changing of the Lead Partner has to be formalized with signing of new Subsidy contract.
-The replaced Lead Partner is fully responsible and liable for the project activities and deliverables until the date of withdrawal from which date the new Lead Partner takes over the full responsibility and liability for the project.
+Other method for change of the LP is signing of new Subsidy contract.
+In this case the replaced Lead Partner is fully responsible and liable for the project activities and deliverables until the date of withdrawal from which date the new Lead Partner takes over the full responsibility and liability for the project.
 Simultaneously, having in mind that through the implementation of whole of the activities, proposed in the Application form, the project should gain one common purpose, the achieving of the original proposed indicators is engagement of the new LP.